bryanthowell-tableau/tableau_tools/README.txt

 ds.set_first_custom_sql(u"SELECT * FROM table_a a INNER JOIN table_b b ON a.key = b.key WHERE b.customer ='Customer A'" ,
                    connection=ds.connections[0].connection_name)
 new_tableau_document.save_file(u'New TDS')

+Creating single table connections is fairly well tested and should work in most cases.
+To define multiple tables that work together requires a two step process.
+These tables are the equivalent of the tables in the JOIN clause of an SQL query.
+However, you must define the ON clauses first, then pass the ON clauses as a list to the join_table method:

+TableauDatasource.define_join_on_clause(left_table_alias, left_field, operator, right_table_alias, right_field)
+ TableauDatasource.join_table(join_type, db_table_name, table_alias, join_on_clauses, custom_sql=None)

+You'll notice there are parameters with "alias" in both functions.
+The real name of the table in the database is referenced as "db_table_name".
+Tableau gives an internal name to a given table, which is the "table_alias" from the set_first_table and join_table methods.
+The define_join_on_clause method only uses these aliases, but you need to decide on the first, which doesn't happen until the join_table method.
+This is a little bit backwards, but once you see the example it should make a bit more sense.

+define_join_on_clause returns a JOIN ON data structure, which should be passed in as part of a list in the join_on_clauses parameter of the join_table method.

+Example:

+ds.add_first_table(u'agency_sales', u'Super Store')
+join_on = ds.define_join_on_clause(u'Super Store', u'region', u'=', u'Entitled People', u'region')
+ds.join_table(u'Inner', u'superstore_entitlements', u'Entitled People', [join_on, ])

+2.13 Creating and Modifying Parameters

 3 tabcmd